werin99/pyAT_interface/README.md

 - press the "three dots" at the top right corner and choose "Download"

 In many Jupyter Notebook sessions you can directly "clone" (download all files) from a GitHub repository.
-Clone using this link:
+Clone using this link: \
 https://github.com/werin99/pyAT_interface.git

 You will get a new folder in the left panel "pyAT_interface".
-Open the folder and select "pyAT_interface_JN.ipynb" (While the Colab version will run, it will also display a lot of code.)
+Open the folder and select "pyAT_interface_JN.ipynb" (While the Colab version will run, it will also unnecessarily display a lot of code.)

 ## Needed modules
 Some modules are needed.
 While many are standard some might be needed to install, especially if you run in your own Jupyter Notebook environment.